Can Neighbor A notify Neighbor B about parking on their property?

 Answer:

-4. Warning that owner giving notice will hold adjoining owner liable for, or seek an injunction against, any further encroachments if they do not cease.
+4. Warn that Neighbor A may hold Neighbor B liable or seek an injunction against further encroachments if the parking does not stop.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.